 Breed Rating (2 Reviews)

-The Vizsla originates from Hungary where is was bred as a hunting dog.
-It is excellent at tracking and pointing game for guns and also has retrieving capabilities.
-With it slightly smaller frame it covers undergrowth well, is fast and enjoys working closely to it's owner.
-It loves the water and will happily swim to retrieve game.
-After World War 2, the breed spread across the world and it soon became a popular pet and working dog.
-It is often called the Hungarian Vizsla or Hungarian Pointer.
+This breed comes from Hungary, where it was used as a hunting dog.
+They are excellent at tracking and pointing games for guns.
+They also have retrieving capabilities.
+Due to their slightly smaller, slimmer frame, they cover the undergrowth well at surprising speeds.
+They love to swim.
+After World War 2, the breed began to spread across the world and soon became a popular pet and working dog.
+They were called either the Vizsla or the Hungaraian Pointer.

-Health problems that may affect VIzlas include canine hip dysplasia (CHD), elbow dysplasi, epilepsy, cancer, progressive retinal atrophy (degeneration of the retina which can lead to blindness), eyelid problems, cataracts, glaucoma, bloat, allergies and blood clotting disease.
+Possible health problems include canine hip dysplasia (CHD), elbow dysplasi, epilepsy, cancer, progressive retinal atrophy (degeneration of the retina which can lead to blindness), eyelid problems, cataracts, glaucoma, bloat, allergies and blood clotting disease.

 - Status: Common